Want 4 moves that will change your snowboarding life forever? Of course you do!

 Move Number 4 - ShiftiesShifties work really well in park, because you can wash off speed without having to change your trajectory like a turn.
 They also add a bit of spice into manoeuvres.

 - Using Shifties are a great way to burn speed on a cat track.
 If you are tentative on cat tracks because you are worried you don’t have enough space to slow down, practice these counter-rotated shifties!!!

 - Make sure you don’t bring the counter rotations into your normal linking turns though, as this is a bad habit that many people develop when learning and is hard to undo!

-- You should feel a bunch of tension in your torso when your in your shifty.
-This is what your going to use to pop your board back and forth
+- You should feel a bunch of tension in your torso when you're in your Shifty.
+This tension is what you're going to use to pop your board back and forth.

-Try shifties while slide slipping and try make them as big as possible.
-90 degrees is a great place to start, but 180's or even further are great progressions and can really look cool.
+Try Shifties while slide slipping and try make them as big as possible.
+Getting them to 90 degrees is a great place to start, but 180s or even further are great progressions and can really look cool.